We have information you must know before you buy the Yukon XL 1500.

 Second-row passengers will find a lot of leg room in the Yukon XL.
 Heated bucket seats with a center console between them are available for the second row, turning them into first-class accommodations; and there is a power folding option, making it easier for third-row passengers to climb by.
 There's even decent legroom and headroom in the third row.

 Yukon offers a choice of V8 engines, all with flex-fuel capability, variable cam timing and active fuel management to shut off cylinders when not needed.
-GM's 5.3-liter Vortec V8 is the standard choice and it's a good one, making 320 horsepower and 335 pound-feet of torque.
+GM's 5.3-liter Vortec V8 is the standard choice and makes 320 horsepower and 335 pound-feet of torque.
 We enjoyed its smooth power.
 The 5.3-liter gets an EPA-estimated 15/21 miles per gallon City/Highway, with 2WD or 4WD.
-Flex-fuel versions of the 5.3-liter V8 are available that can run on E85 ethanol, though use of less-efficient ethanol drops fuel economy by more than 25 percent.
+Flex-fuel versions of the 5.3-liter V8 are available that can run on E85 ethanol, though use of less-efficient ethanol drops fuel economy significantly.